 - Periosteum – the outer layer of the skull bones.
 It becomes continuous with the endosteum at the suture lines.

-Clinical Relevance – Scalp infections
+Clinical Relevance – Danger Area of the Scalp

 The scalp receives a rich arterial supply via the external carotid artery and the ophthalmic artery (a branch of the internal carotid).
 There are three branches of the external carotid artery involved: